 Why choose a halal-friendly ski resort

 Skiing is becoming an increasingly popular winter pastime.
 It’s a great way to spend time together as a family, enjoy an active holiday and explore the great outdoors.
-Traditionally, Alpine ski resorts may not have been very halal-friendly, but we have managed to find some excellent ski resorts where Muslim families can relax, knowing that halal food is readily available, there are alcohol-free areas and women-only spas or indoor pools to unwind after a hard day’s skiing.
-Here’s a selection of our favourite halal-friendly ski resorts and destinations:
+Although alpine ski resorts are traditionally not very halal-friendly, we have found you some excellent ski resorts where Muslim families can relax after a hard day's skiing with readily available halal food, alcohol free areas and women-only spas/indoor pools.
+Here is a selection of our favourite halal-friendly ski resorts and destinations:

 Although Turkey is not well-known as a ski destination, it is in fact an extremely mountainous country with no fewer than 10 mountain ranges.
 Its highest mountain, Mount Ararat, is over 5000 metres high.
 Turkey has many ski resorts and offers some of the highest and most snow-sure skiing in Europe at altitudes of up to 3360 metres.

-Whether you’re a seasoned skier or a new-comer to winter sports, Turkey offers a selection of great ski resorts with pristine pistes and deep powder and is one of the leading destinations to have halal-friendly ski hotels, which are alcohol-free, offer halal food and have some ladies-only facilities.
+Whether you are a seasoned skier or a newcomer to winter sports, Turkey offers a choice of great ski resorts with pristine slopes and deep powder snow and is one of the leading destinations with halal-friendly ski hotels that are alcohol-free, offer halal food and have some women-only facilities.

 Bof Uludağ Ski Resort

 In 2018 it was awarded "Turkey's Best Ski Resort" at the Quality Management Awards 2018.
 It is an alcohol-free resort hotel offering halal food and separate spas for men-only and women-only - ideal for relaxing and soothing tired muscles after a busy day’s skiing.